AnInternetTroll/.github/README.md

 LBGG is a [(WIP) site](https://lbgg.netlify.app) for hosting video game challenge run leaderboards.
 It has support for speedruns (fastest completion of a certain goal), high scores, and more.

-We also have an [infosite](https://info.leaderboards.gg) that gives more details on our goals, as well as a [Discord group](https://discord.gg/d3JD8nsD) (because of course we do :^)).
-Feel free to join!
+We also have an [infosite](https://info.leaderboards.gg) that gives more details on our goals, as well as a [Discord group](https://discord.gg/d3JD8nsD)

 ## Repos